gabochi/ANSIedad/README.md

 t % 16
 ```

 Think of *modulo* (`%`) as a 'looper'.
 This expression will truncate *time* on the first 16 values.
-You can try different lenghts and see what happens.
+You can try different lengths and see what happens.
 In fact, there is an implicit `%256` for the entire expression.
-Try just `t` and you'll notice that, although *time* keeps growing and values above the byte (`1111 1111` = decimal 255) are not valid, there is no error because the result is always confined to the byte (a decimal 256 result will be truncated to 0, 257 to 1 and so on and so on).
+Try just `t` and you'll notice that, although *time* keeps growing and values above the byte (`1111 1111` = decimal 255) are not valid, there is no error because the result is always confined to one byte (a decimal 256 result will be truncated to 0, 257 to 1 and so on and so on).

-*Exercise: Combine two or more loops with basic math operators...*
+*Exercise: Combine two or more, add, multiply...*

 ```
 t%16 + 240